Learn more about MassDREAMS, a new grant program for eligible first-time homebuyers. MORE

-The Homeowner Assistance Fund will be available in Massachusetts in December 2021.
-The Massachusetts Housing Partnership (MHP) is administering the HAF program and is working with third-party vendors to set up on-line administration systems for mortgage servicers.
+The Massachusetts Housing Partnership (MHP) is administering HAF and working with third-party vendors to manage the program's on-line administration systems for mortgage servicers.

-This web page has been set up to provide basic information to mortgage servicers about the Massachusetts Homeowner Assistance Fund, including training opportunities and the Massachusetts HAF Collaboration Agreement mortgage servicers must fill out and email to MHP along with this onboarding form to participate in the program.
+This web page provides basic information to mortgage servicers about HAF, including training opportunities and the Massachusetts HAF Collaboration Agreement mortgage servicers must fill out and email to MHP along with this onboarding form to participate in the program.
 Here is a list of mortgage servicers who have signed up and have begun the onboarding process.

 If you are a homeowner looking for mortgage help, please apply for assistance by visiting www.massmortgagehelp.org (the official Massachusetts web site for the Homeowner Assistance Fund).

 Mortgage servicers interested in participating in the Massachusetts HAF Program should take the following first steps: